 The government authorizes three different entities to investigate criminal activity.
-The Ministry of Interior controls the police, who are responsible for law enforcement and maintenance of order and investigate general crime.
-The NSS, headed by a chairman who reports directly to the president, deals with a broad range of national security and intelligence problems, including terrorism, corruption, organized crime, and narcotics.
+The Ministry of Interior controls the police, who are responsible for law enforcement, maintenance of order, and the investigation of general crime.
+The National Security Service (NSS), headed by a chairman who reports directly to the president, deals with a broad range of national security and intelligence problems, including terrorism, corruption, organized crime, and narcotics.
 Prosecutors investigate violent crimes such as homicide as well as corruption by officials and abuse of power.
 Where jurisdictions overlap, the agencies determine among themselves which should take the lead.
-The ministry’s main investigations directorate has internal procedures to investigate abuses and discipline officers accused of human rights violations, but the government rarely punished officials who committed human rights abuses.
+The Ministry of Internal Affairs’ main investigations directorate had internal procedures to investigate abuses and discipline officers accused of human rights violations, but the government rarely punished officials who committed human rights abuses.
 A human rights and legal education department within the ministry investigated some police brutality cases.
 The Human Rights Ombudsman’s Office, affiliated with parliament, also has the power to investigate cases, although its decisions on such investigations have no binding authority.

 Arrest Procedures and Treatment of Detainees

 By law a judge must review any decision to arrest accused individuals or suspects.
 Judges granted arrest warrants in most cases.
 Defendants have the right to legal counsel from the time of arrest.
 State-appointed attorneys are available for those who do not hire private counsel.
-Officials did not always grant that right and occasionally forced defendants to sign written statements declining the right.
+Officials did not always respect the right to counsel and occasionally forced defendants to sign written statements declining the right.
 A September law authorizes the use of house arrest as a form of pretrial detention.

 A decree requires that all defense attorneys pass a comprehensive relicensing examination.
 Several experienced and knowledgeable defense lawyers who had represented human rights activists and independent journalists lost their licenses after taking the relicensing examination.
-As a result several other activists and defendants faced difficulties in finding attorneys to represent them.
-Although unlicensed advocates cannot represent individuals in criminal and civil hearings, a court has the discretion to allow such a public advocate if the advocate belongs to a registered organization whose members are on trial.
+As a result several activists and defendants faced difficulties in finding legal representation.
+Although unlicensed advocates cannot represent individuals in criminal and civil hearings, courts have the discretion to allow such an advocate if s/he belongs to a registered organization whose members are on trial.

 There were reports that police arrested persons on false charges of extortion, drug possession, or tax evasion as an intimidation tactic to prevent them or their family members from exposing corruption or interfering in local criminal activities.

-Pretrial Detention: In general prosecutors exercised discretion over most aspects of criminal procedures, including pretrial detention.
+Pretrial Detention: Prosecutors generally exercised discretion over most aspects of criminal procedures, including pretrial detention.
 Detainees had no access to a court to challenge the length or validity of pretrial detention.
-Even when authorities did not file charges, police and prosecutors frequently sought to evade restrictions on the length of time that a person could be held without charges by holding them as witnesses rather than as suspects.
+Even when authorities did not file charges, police and prosecutors frequently sought to evade restrictions on the length of time persons could be held without charges by holding them as witnesses rather than as suspects.
 During the year pretrial detention typically ranged from one to three months.
 The government did not provide information regarding the number of persons held in pretrial detention centers.

-According to government statements, almost 65,000 persons were eligible under the 2012 amnesty implemented in the first quarter of the year.
+According to government statements, almost 69,000 persons were eligible under the 2013 amnesty implemented in the first quarter of 2014.
 The vast majority of individuals had cases dismissed in the investigative phase or received reduced sentences if already imprisoned, but 2,095 individuals were released from incarceration.

 e.
 Denial of Fair Public Trial